lazear/sage/README.md

 Example usage: `sage config.json`

-Sage search settings files have the following parameters (vast majority are optional):
+Sage search settings files have the following parameters:

+Two notes:
+- The majority of parameters are optional - only "database.fasta", "precursor_tol", and "fragment_tol" are required.
+Sage will try and use reasonable defaults for any parameters not supplied
+- Tolerances are specified on the *experimental* m/z values.
+To perform a -100 to +500 Da open search (mass window applied to *precursor*), you would use `"da": [-500, 100]`

 ```jsonc
 {